Hawker Hurricane variants: Hurricane Mk I (Early production)

-The first Mk I production machines were ready fairly quickly, with deliveries starting in December 1937.
-These early aircraft featured fabric-covered wings, and a wooden, two-bladed, fixed-pitch propeller.
-Initially the tailwheel was designed to be retractable; early on it was discovered that the Hurricane needed a larger rudder area to improve the control characteristics during a spin.
-To this end the lower part of the rudder was extended and a distinctive ventral "keel" was added to the rear fuselage.
-The tailwheel was now fixed.
+The first Mark I production machines were ready fairly quickly, with deliveries starting in December 1937.
+These early aircraft featured fabric-covered wings, and a wooden, two bladed, fixed pitch propeller.
+Initially, the tailwheel was designed to be retractable.
+Early on it was discovered that the Hurricane needed a larger rudder area to improve the control characteristics during a spin.
+To this end, the lower part of the rudder was extended and a distinctive ventral "keel" was added to the rear fuselage.
+The tailwheel was fixed in place.

 Early Hurricanes lacked armour or self-sealing tanks.
 They used "ring and bead" gunsights, with the ring being mounted above the instrument panel and the bead mounted on a post above the engine cowling.
 The standard GM2 reflector gunsight was introduced in mid-1939, although many Hurricanes retained the "bead".
-Fuel capacity was 97 Imperial gal (441 L) in two fuel tanks, each of 34.5 gal (157 L) in the wing centre-section, between the spars; the fuel was pumped from these into a reserve gravity-feed tank which held an additional 28 gal (127 L) in the forward fuselage, just ahead of the cockpit.
+Fuel capacity was 97 Imperial gallons (441 L) in two fuel tanks, each of 34.5 gal (157 L) in the wing centre-section held between the spars.
+The fuel was pumped from these into a reserve gravity-feed tank which held an additional 28 gal (127 L) in the forward fuselage, just ahead of the cockpit.
 This was the main fuel feed to the engine.
 The 7 gal (32 L) oil tank was built into the forward, port centre section.
-Early "K" serialled Mk Is were powered by the 1,029 hp (768 kW) Rolls-Royce Merlin C engine; from the "L" serial numbers the later Merlin II of 1,030 hp (768 kW) was installed.
+Early "K" serialled Mk I models were powered by the 1,029 horsepower (768 kW) Rolls-Royce Merlin C engine; from the "L" serial numbers the later Merlin II with 1,030 hp (768 kW) was installed.
 The main coolant radiator was housed in a fairing under the rear wing centre-section; the oil cooler was also incorporated into the main radiator.

-The aircraft handling qualities during take-off and landings were excellent due to a wide-track undercarriage with relatively wide low-pressure tyres.
-Because of this wide, stable platform the Hurricane was an easier aircraft to land, with less fear of nose-overs or "ground-loops" than its RAF Fighter Command counterpart the Supermarine Spitfire.
-During its operational life the Hurricane was able to operate from all sorts of adverse airfield surfaces with ease.
+The aircraft handling qualities during take-off and landings were deemed excellent due to a wide-track undercarriage with relatively wide low-pressure tyres.
+Because of this wide, stable platform, the Hurricane was an easier aircraft to land, with less fear of nose-overs or "ground-loops" than its RAF Fighter Command counterpart the Supermarine Spitfire.
+During its operational life, the Hurricane was able to operate from all sorts of adverse airfield surfaces with ease.